autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 #### prevent calling a callback function

-It is needed to create a Subscription object with a callback group which makes registered callback functions not called automtically.
+It is needed to create a Subscription object with a callback group which makes registered callback functions not called automatically.
 Note that it is needed to register a callback function to Subscription object even if the function will not be called.
 If you register `nullptr` instead of a callback function, it can not be built.
 Here is a sample code excerpted from [ros2_subscription_examples/simple_examples/src/timer_listener.cpp](https://github.com/takam5f2/ros2_subscription_examples/blob/main/simple_examples/src/timer_listener.cpp).